Spectrum Analysis

 Energy Calibration

-The number of input tokens determines what is expected:
+The number of input tokens determines the action:

 cal [CR] resets calibration to channel numbers,